NZIV Rule 8 defines the different categories of membership:

 (d) or be entitled to describe themselves as a Member of the Institute.

 (7) No Affiliate may advance to full membership of the Institute as defined in Rule 7 or 8(a), (b) or (d) except through qualifying by attaining a recognized certificate, and/or experience.

-(8) All persons holding Affiliate Association shall be bound by the Code of Ethics as if they were full
+(8) All persons holding Affiliate Association shall be bound by the Code of Ethics as if they were full members of the Institute.

 The New Zealand Institute of Valuers engages the Property Institute of New Zealand to perform professional administration and management support services on its behalf.

 You will receive a welcome letter from the New Zealand Institute of Valuers (NZIV) once your application for registration with the New Zealand Valuers Registration Board has been confirmed directly with the membership department.
 When you receive your letter your status with be changed to hold membership with both PINZ and NZIV.
 There is no additional cost to be both an NZIV and PINZ member.

-Your Valuers Registration status impacts on your membership with the Institute.
+Your Valuers Registration Board status impacts on your membership with the Institute.
 If you hold Non-Practising Valuer Registration or Practising Valuer Registration then you are required to remain as a full member and complete the annual CPD requirements set by the Institute.

-Advancement To Fellowship
+Membership Advancement to Fellowship

 Recognising outstanding achievement and contribution to the profession.

 Members who have been awarded a Fellowship are entitled to use the designation FNZIV (Fellow of NZIV).

 How does a member advance to Fellow?

 The Branch Committee makes a recommendation to NZIV Council to advance a member to the status of Fellow.

-They are nominated for advancement by the Committee of the Branch to which they belong; and
+(a) They are nominated for advancement by the Committee of the Branch to which they belong; and

 (2) Advancement from the status of Associate to that of Fellow shall not be automatic, and shall be subject to compliance with all the requirements specified in sub-clause (1) of this Rule.